SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Indexing_database/Indexing_Database.md

 - [Amazon OpenSearch Service](xref:Amazon_OpenSearch_Service): Deprecated.
 Supported from DataMiner 10.3.0 [CU0] up to 10.3.0 [CU8] and from DataMiner 10.3.3 up to 10.3.11.

-While these are not recommended, we also still support setups with storage per DMA using [an Elasticsearch database](xref:Configuring_indexing_database_per_DMS).
-In such setups, deploying Elasticsearch unlocks additional DataMiner features, including:
+While these are not recommended, we also still support setups with [storage per DMA using an indexing database](xref:Configuring_indexing_database_per_DMS).

+An indexing database is required to have access to several DataMiner features, including:

 - DataMiner Advanced Analytics features such as pattern matching